8 Creative Ways to Save Money Each Month

 One of the most basic ways to save money during the course of the month is to cook more and eat out less.
 While nobody can debate how convenient it is to go out to lunch or dinner, the price tag will eventually catch up to you.
 Even getting a value meal for five dollars at lunch every day can get pricey, and does not compare to the money you could have saved by making your own lunch.

-With respects to lunch, an easy alternative is to invest in a and make meals that you can spread out over the week.
+In regards to lunch, an easy alternative is to invest in a crockpot and make meals that you can spread out over the week.
 After cooking a crock-pot full of food on a Sunday, split it up into separate containers.
 Place the containers in the freezer and take one to work each day.
-Rather than wasting money at a fast food restaurant, all you have to do is warm up your homemade food in the microwave. crock-pot
+Rather than wasting money at a fast food restaurant, all you have to do is warm up your homemade food in the microwave.

 In the end, you not only save money but you will probably end up with a more nutritious meal as well.